Elisabeth Farnese: Queen Dowager

 As queen dowager, Elisabeth initially did not agree to surrender the reins of power.
 She settled with a court of supporters in a rented mansion in Madrid, and demanded to be kept informed of government policy and openly criticized the new monarchs.
-By mid 1747, Queen Barbara was encouraged to deal with her by Portugal and José de Carvajal y Lancáster, and on 23 July 1747, Elisabeth was exiled with her court to the palace of La Granja, where she spent the rest of her step-son's reign exiled from the royal court and any influence on politics.
-She hosted grand receptions where she welcomed foreign diplomats and encouraged the criticism of the opposition toward her step-son.
+By mid 1747, Queen Barbara was encouraged to deal with her by Portugal and José de Carvajal y Lancáster, and on 23 July 1747, Elisabeth was exiled with her court to the palace of La Granja, where she spent the rest of her stepson's reign, exiled from the royal court and any influence on politics.
+She hosted grand receptions where she welcomed foreign diplomats and encouraged the criticism of the opposition toward her stepson.

-The last time Elisabeth Farnese was involved in politics was after the death of her step-son Ferdinand VI in 1759.
+The last time Elisabeth Farnese was involved in politics was after the death of her stepson Ferdinand VI in 1759.
 After his death, the Spanish throne went to her own son, then absent as the King of Naples.
 Elisabeth was then made interim regent of Spain from the death of Ferdinand VI in 1759 until the arrival of her son Charles III in 1760.

 In the time between her husband's death in 1746 and her own in 1766, she witnessed many events: the accession to the Spanish throne of her stepson, Ferdinand VI and Barbara of Portugal, whom she hated; and the accession to the throne of Parma of her beloved second son, Philip.
 In 1752 she built the Royal Palace of Riofrío as her dowager residence.

 She later spent much of her time at the palaces of La Granja and Aranjuez.
 She was a patron of the Royal Glass Factory at La Granja.
 She died at Aranjuez in 1766 at the age of 73.
 She was buried next to her husband in the Colegiata of San Ildefonso.
 Her extensive art collection was divided among her three sons.